An00nymushun/End-to-end-Discord-Encryption/README.md

 If you have Discord installed, use the [installer](https://gitlab.com/An0/SimpleDiscordCrypt/raw/master/SimpleDiscordCryptInstaller.ps1) (right click and Run with PowerShell)

+Right click on the lock icon to open the menu

 I hope this is actually simple as the name suggests